NCH-Motion-Laboratory/gaitutils/docs/techdoc.rst

 developers and advanced users will wish to install in "git mode" instead (i.e. run the package directly from a cloned repository).
 This can be done as follows:

-- clone the repository from GitHub
+- Clone the repository from GitHub
-- perform a normal install using the conda environment
+- Perform a normal install using the conda environment.
+You may want to use the development version of the conda environment specification -- ``environment_dev.yml`` for Windows or ``environment_linux_dev.yml`` for Linux.
+The development versions of the specification do not specify package versions.
+This means that conda will try to install the most recent versions of all the package requirements, potentially leading to problems.
-- activate the new environment
+- Activate the new environment
-- remove the pip install using ``pip uninstall gaitutils``
+- Remove the pip install using ``pip uninstall gaitutils``
-- change directory to root of cloned repository
+- Change directory to root of cloned repository
-- run ``pip install -e .`` (previously ``python setup.py develop`` which is now deprecated)
+- Run ``pip install -e .`` (previously ``python setup.py develop`` which is now deprecated)

 Desktop shortcuts
 -----------------